stephentino/cluster_occupations/README.md

 ## Results

 The results are available in "*results/occupation_cluster_results_April11.csv*".
 The "cluster" variable in that csv file defines the labor market associated with each occupation.
-If you would like to use this classification scheme to define labor markets, please cite this github and shoot me an email :)

 # Author
 Stephen Tino, PhD Candidate in Economics, University of Toronto, s.tino@mail.utoronto.ca